Peter Hardeman Burnett

 Peter Hardeman Burnett (November 15, 1807May 17, 1895) was an American politician, the first elected governor of California from December 20, 1849, to January 9, 1851.
 Burnett was elected Governor almost one year before California's admission to the Union as the 31st state on September 9, 1850.
 (Note: California was never a US territory; it was occupied territory under military authority.
 A new representative government began when California ratified its constitution in 1849, and Burnett took office following the election in November as the 33rd governor in the continuous sequence since Portolá.)

 Raised in a slave-owning family in Missouri, Burnett moved westward after his business career left him heavily in debt.
 Initially residing in Oregon Country, he became Supreme Judge of the Provisional Government of Oregon.
 While in Oregon politics, he pushed for the total exclusion of African Americans from the territory.
 He authored the "Burnett's lash law" that authorized the flogging of any free blacks who refused to leave Oregon; the law was deemed "unduly harsh" and went unenforced before voters rescinded it in 1845.

 In 1848, Burnett moved to California during the height of the California gold rush.
-He re-established his political career and was appointed to serve on the Supreme Court of California.
-In this capacity, Burnett ordered the extradition of Archy Lee, a formerly enslaved man living in Sacramento, back to Mississippi.
-Though Burnett himself had enslaved two people, he opposed calls to make California a slave state, instead pushing for the total exclusion of African Americans in California.

-As Governor, Burnett signed into law the Act for the Government and Protection of Indians, which enabled the enslavement of Native Californians and contributed to their genocide.
+He re-established his political career and was elected governor in 1849.
+Though Burnett himself had previously been a slave-owner in Tennessee, Burnett opposed calls to make California a slave state, instead pushing for the total exclusion of African Americans in California.
+Burnett signed into law the Act for the Government and Protection of Indians, which enabled the enslavement of Native Californians and contributed to their genocide.
 He declared in an 1851 speech, "[t]hat a war of extermination will continue to be waged between the races until the Indian race becomes extinct must be expected.
 While we cannot anticipate the result with but painful regret, the inevitable destiny of the race is beyond the power and wisdom of man to avert."
 Efforts by federal negotiators to preserve some Native land rights were fought by the administration of Burnett, who favored the elimination of California's indigenous peoples.
 Furthermore, Burnett is noted for being an early proponent of the exclusion of Chinese immigrant laborers from California, and following his governorship would advocate for the federal Chinese Exclusion Act.

+He was appointed to serve on the Supreme Court of California in 1857.
+In this capacity, Burnett unsuccessfully ordered the extradition of Archy Lee, a formerly enslaved man living in Sacramento, back to Mississippi.